flashmob/go-guerrilla/README.md

 Email Processing Backend
 =====================

-The main job of a go-guerrilla backend is to save email.
+The main job of a go-guerrilla backend is to validate recipients and deliver emails.
+The term "delivery" is often synonymous with saving email to secondary storage.

-It can also validate recipients.

-Using a producer/consumer model, our backend manages multiple workers.
-These workers are composed of smaller components called "Processors" which can be chained via the config to perform a series of steps.
+The default backend implementation manages multiple workers.
+These workers are composed of smaller components called "Processors" which are chained using the config to perform a series of steps.
-Each processor specifies a unique feature of behaviour for processing the envelope.
+Each processor specifies a distinct feature of behaviour.
+For example, a processor may save the emails to a particular storage system such as MySQL, or it may add additional headers before passing the email to the next _processor_.

-To extend or add a feature, one would write a new Processor, then add it to the config.
+To extend or add a new feature, one would write a new Processor, then add it to the config.
-There are a few default processors to get you started.
+There are a few default _processors_ to get you started.

 ### Documentation